 - submit an enquiry using our online enquiry system, indicating that you wish to be considered for a La Trobe Scholarship.

-- When you have received in-principle agreement for supervision, complete and submit your application to the La Trobe Graduate Research School (firstname.lastname@example.org) by October 31, 2020 for admission into La Trobe’s PhD program, indicating you wish to be considered for either or both of these scholarships.
+- When you have received in-principle agreement for supervision, complete and submit your application to the La Trobe Graduate Research School (firstname.lastname@example.org) by midnight 30 September 2020 Melbourne time for international students or midnight 31 October 2020 Melbourne time for Australian students for admission into La Trobe’s PhD program, indicating you wish to be considered for either or both of these scholarships.

 The University will carefully review your application and consider you for these scholarships.